From Book 1. PERESTROIKAWith the start of perestroika in Russia in 1990, people were suddenly allowed to start their own private businesses.

 One of my colleagues suggested, "Oh, let him come and speak his mind.
 That'll be better than calling rallies and getting people all worked up."

 Pyotr Ivanovich began coming every week.
 We agreed he would speak no more than five minutes.
 He turned out to be a former history and philosophy teacher.
 His speeches at the entrepreneurs' club on the ship were of little interest to anyone, but sometimes they made me give long hard thought to the meaning of life.

 One day, as usual, he went up to the microphone and said to the entrepreneurs sitting at the restaurant tables, "Why do you think you're making yourselves into future happy men?
 Over in America, people have been doing business for a long time, and they have more entrepreneurs than we do in Russia.
 Maybe we'll reach the American standard of living in twenty years or so, but in those twenty years they'll pull out even farther ahead of us.
 There'll be more entrepreneurs in Russia, but that doesn't mean there will be more happy people."

 At that time, at the beginning of perestroika, our first-wave entrepreneurs couldn't have cared less about the meaning of life.
 We just wanted to live well.

-Книга: Volume I: Anastasia: «I Exist For Those I Exist For»
+Книга: Book I: Anastasia: «I Exist For Those I Exist For»